ChrisForeman/firestore-repo/README.md

   </a>
 </p>

-## Purpose
+# Firestore Repo

 A lightweight framework for making DDD with Firestore easier via the repository pattern.
+> Focus less on the which database fields to change and more on business logic.

-## Example
+## Example - users trading items via firestore transaction

 ```typescript
 const db = new admin.firestore.Firestore()